barotto/IBMulator/README.md

 You need libarchive if you want to use zipped ROM sets.

-Without libsamplerate audio samples will not be played unless they are at the same rate as the mixer.
+Without libsamplerate the PC Speaker will not emit any sound and other audio sources will not be played unless they are at the same rate as the mixer.

 ### General instructions